 Australia has a reputation as one of the world’s leading destinations for life sciences, developing life-changing innovations that have real social benefit – from the world’s first anti-cancer vaccine to spray-on skin for burns victims.
 There is no shortage of examples of leading work by our researchers and medical professionals in life sciences, a sector that employs more than 230,000 people across 1,654 organisations (AusBiotech 2018) – the equivalent size of mining’s labour force.
-There are around 100 biotech companies listed on the ASX with a total market capitalisation of over $93.74bn.
-It is the largest listed biotechnology sector as a proportion of GDP in the world.

 The sector is also a magnet for attracting overseas companies to our shores.
 They come because of the combination of skills and research abilities within organisations here, and Australia’s R&D tax incentives– which has been fundamental to the current buoyance of the sector.
 My team would average a query every month from small and medium companies around the world investigating Australia triggered by our R&D tax incentive .Indeed many state government delegations also tell the world of this program.

 The international market is knocking on our innovation door, dangling all sorts of incentives in an effort to attract Australia’s skills and companies offshore.

 CSL has been vocal about the approaches they receive from other jurisdictions, and we know that other countries are developing R&D programs – including our near neighbours in New Zealand.